 Chocolate Marble Cake with Strawberries, a delightful summer dessert that is ready from scratch in less than 30 minutes.
-The sponge is made with oil, so it’s light and so fluffy, and the cocoa and vanilla make an excellent pair to bring up amazing flavours.
+The sponge is made with oil, so it's light and so fluffy, and the cocoa and vanilla make an excellent pair to bring up amazing flavours.
 Top with juicy and fresh strawberries, and you get one dessert that is popular with little and big ones too.
-If you are looking for afternoon tea party ideas, this marble sponge cake is for you.

 With fresh and juicy strawberries coming in season, it would be a damn shame not to put them to good use - that is if there is anything left.
 Both my daughters and l absolutely love strawberries, and we would gladly have them for breakfast, lunch and dinner.
 And snack and dessert too.